bluefroguk1/empire-dump/content/Wiki/Game Design/Accessibility.md

 The information we provide is limited to the things that we, as game organisers control, other players actions may sometimes - especially in relation to [[Combat|combat]] - create additional accessibility issues.
 ### Who and how to ask?
 Anyone may ask a [[Referee|referee]], [[Egregore|egregore]] or member of the GOD team for accessibility information about a plot line, at any time (including, but not limited to, when carrying out an in-character conjunction check).
 You do not need to use the [[Magician|magician]] skill of [[Detect Magic|detect magic]], and you do not need to explain anything about your reasons for asking so long as it is for out of character purposes.
-You will need to have a good way of describing the plot you are interested in so that the person assisting you is able to find the information.
-The kind of things that will help us identify a plot are listed below in descending order - the most effective ways are listed first.
+You [[Will|will]] need to have a good way of describing the plot you are interested in so that the person assisting you is able to find the information.
+The kind of things that [[Will|will]] help us identify a plot are listed below in descending order - the most effective ways are listed first.
 * Any details about a conjunction such as time or location
 * A ribboned item linked to the plot
 * The name of a specific NPC you have interacted with
-* The title of a wind of fortune or wind of war related to the plot
+* The title of a wind of fortune or wind of [[War|war]] related to the plot
-* A [[General|general]] description of events that have happened so far
+* A [[General|general]] description of [[Events|events]] that have happened so far
 ### Questions about a specific plot
 There are a number of questions you can ask about a plot you are engaged with or considering engaging with, including, but not limited to:
 * Where on the site an activity is going to take place
 * When an activity is going to take place
 * What intensity of [[Combat|combat]] is expected
 * What light levels you can expect
-* Whether there will be documents to read
+* Whether there [[Will|will]] be documents to read
 * Whether the whole activity is wheelchair accessible
 * Whether seating is available
 * Whether the activity has any phobia warnings listed against it
 * Any other questions that relate to your specific access needs
 * Whether a high degree of word/maths or logic reasoning or motor control is needed for puzzles It is important to note that we will do our best to have the answers for these questions ready, but we won’t always have all answers in advance, so there may be a delay whilst we check something if we can’t answer immediately, especially if it relates to a need that we have not considered.
-The questions best fit with plots that take place “off Anvil”, but might also apply to an audience with an [[Eternal|eternal]] in the Hall of Worlds, or a planned delegation visit to the Hub, for example.
+The questions best fit with plots that take place “off [[Anvil]]”, but might also apply to an audience with an [[Eternal|eternal]] in the Hall of Worlds, or a planned delegation visit to the Hub, for example.
 ### Getting Help Accessing Plots
 You may also ask your egregore for help accessing ongoing plots that you are pursuing or are involved with.
 They will be able to give you some advice on existing plots - and also feed back to the writers on the kind of changes or improvements that would make a plot more accessible.
 For example “I’d like to be involved with the negotiations with the [[Jotun]] but I can't easily walk more than a few hundred yards” is the sort of guidance that we will try to incorporate into our planning to make an encounter responsive to an individual's needs.
 ### Getting Help Accessing GOD